Abandoned & Little-Known Airfields:

 It was described as having a 2,500' unpaved runway.

-Nevada City Airport was evidently closed (for reasons unknown) at some point between 1970-77,
+Nevada City Airport was finally closed (for reasons unknown) at some point between 1970-77,

 although trees had taken over the southwestern half of the primary runway.